 Neck Pain – Causes and Treatment

 Experiencing neck pain?
 You’re not alone.
-In any given year around 40-50% of the population experience neck pain, and both symptoms and causes can vary substantially.
-Whether you’re experiencing sharp pain, dull muscular aches or are having difficulty moving your neck rest assured that treatment is usually straightforward.
+Neck pain is the second most common type of pain that people will go see a physiotherapist for (lower back pain being the most common).
+In any given year, around 50% of Australians will experience neck pain at some point.
+This risk can be heightened by a number of factors such as: your age, your sex, and the type of work you do.
+For most Australians neck pain is something that typically lasts between 6-8 weeks, but for around 30% of people, neck pain can become chronic- severely affecting the lives of those who suffer with it.
+Whether you’re experiencing sharp pain, dull muscular aches or are having difficulty moving your neck, rest assured that a physiotherapist can provide a number of scientifically proven exercises and treatments to ensure your neck pain doesn’t become chronic..
 By scheduling an appointment with your physiotherapist as soon as you notice pain, a diagnosis can be made and a treatment plan put in place so that you can return to your daily activities sooner.

 Below, we will share some common causes of neck pain, how you can reduce your risk and the treatment options available.